hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `root_domain` - (Required) Specifies the root domain name for Windows gMSA.
 Set this to an empty string if you have configured the DNS server in the VNet which was used to create the managed cluster.

 -> **Note:** The properties `dns_server` and `root_domain` must both either be set or unset, i.e. empty.

 ---

+An `image_cleaner` block supports the following:

+* `enabled` - (Optional) Specifies whether Image Cleaner is enabled.

+* `interval_hours` - (Optional) Specifies interval in hours when images should be cleaned up.

+-> **Note:** This requires that the Preview Feature `Microsoft.ContainerService/EnableImageCleanerPreview` is enabled and the Resource Provider is re-registered, see [the documentation]([Microsoft.ContainerService/EnableImageCleanerPreview](https://learn.microsoft.com/en-us/azure/aks/image-cleaner) for more information.

+---
 A `workload_autoscaler_profile` block supports the following: